eth-cscs/SummerSchool2021/README.md

 ![Schedule](https://user-images.githubusercontent.com/4578156/125287535-55532080-e31d-11eb-9d1a-e301964dafde.png)

-## Obtaining a copy of the repository
+## Obtaining a copy of this repository

 ### On your own computer